fsjavier/loketable/README.md

 - The product information is divided in 3 areas:
     - Product photo
     - Product name and description
-    - Producer (with link to the profile), quantity, price, location and category.
+    - Details: Producer (with link to the profile), quantity, price, location and category
+        - Below there is a link to contact the producer if the user is logged in and the product is not their own

 - If a user enters the url of a product marked as unavailable a modal is displayed indicating it, which can only be closed clicking on the link to "all available products"